-Using historic and modern techniques, photographer Elizabeth Ellenwood will use a 2019 Connecticut Sea Grant Arts Support award grant to transform plastic beach trash and microplastics into images intended to call attention to global ocean pollution.
+Using historic and modern techniques, photographer Elizabeth Ellenwood will use a 2019 Connecticut Sea Grant Arts Support Award to transform plastic beach trash and microplastics into images intended to call attention to global ocean pollution.

 “What has been a lifelong practice of beach combing has evolved into a movement to bring awareness to the crisis of ocean pollution we face today,” Ellenwood, a Pawcatuck resident pursuing a master of fine arts degree at the University of Connecticut, explained.